eako0508/Front-end-Developer-Interview-Questions/README.md

 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?

+  div with empty content and float:clear

 * Explain CSS sprites, and how you would implement them on a page or site.

+  CSS sprites is the collection of images for various useage and the elements in HTML may use them with the size of the image and the offset.

 * What are your favourite image replacement techniques and which do you use when?

 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?

+  give the attribute hide() using jquery

 * Have you ever used a grid system, and if so, what do you prefer?

+  bootstrap grid system that divides the screeen with columns depending on the resolution of the screen.

 * Have you used or implemented media queries or mobile specific layouts/CSS?

+  960px, 640px and 320px

 * Are you familiar with styling SVG?

+  scalable vector graphics - XML

 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?